tadeaspetak/santa/README.md

 ### Email template

 Each participant will receive an email constructed based on your template.
 The email should inform them of who they shall be picking a gift for this year.
+Use the `template` command to adjust your template.

 1. In `subject` and `body`, you have the `%{recipientSalutation}` variable at your disposal.
 This will be replaced by the value of the `salutation` from the recipient.
 2. `body` is automatically wrapped in `<html><body>`.